rcarrata/rcarrata.github.io/_posts/2020-05-01-upgrade-ocp4-from-the-cli.md

 comments: true
 ---

-How to perform an OCP4 upgrade from the CLI safe, securely (I hope :D) and fully CLI executed?
+How to perform an OCP4 upgrade from the CLI safe, securely and fully CLI executed?

 Let's take a look!